ncatelli/mockserver/README.md

 ### Services
 The mockserver service can be configured via the following environment variables:

 - ADDR:        `string` The server address mockserver binds to.
+- CONFIG_PATH: `string` A filesystem path to the simple driver config file.

 ### Drivers
 #### Simple